-- Tap water into the tank, until it is full. - Move the tank to the flushing area (wash rack). - Agitate the water vigorously, and then, drain it. - 2.
-Gasoline emulsifying agent into the tank. - Use an available emulsifying agent, such as Product-Sol No. 913, or equivalent. - 3.
-Water to the fuel tank. - Refer to the emulsifying agent specifications for the mixture ratio. - Agitate the mixture for ten minutes. - Drain the tank completely. - Fill the tank with water, until it overflows. - Completely flush out any remaining mixture. - Drain the fuel tank. - Use an explosion meter (if available) to check for a negative reading. - Perform the required service work.
+Tap water into the tank,

+- Move the tank to the flushing area (wash rack.) - Agitate the water vigorously, and then, drain it. - 2.
+Gasoline emulsifying agent into the tank. - Use an available emulsifying agent, such as Product-Sol No. 913, or equivalent.

+- Figure 4-69 Fuel Tank ST (except Utility)

+- 3. Water to the fuel tank.

+- Refer to the emulsifying agent specifications for the mixture ratio.

+- Agitate the mixture for ten minutes.

+- Drain the tank completely.

+- Fill the tank with water, until it overflow.

+- Completely flush out any remaining mixture.

+- Drain the fuel tank.

+- Use an explosion meter (if available) to check for a negative reading.

+- Perform the required service work.